-We are starting a series of posts called “Compliance Profession: The View from the Inside”.
-In these posts, compliance and ethics professionals of today will share interesting aspects of their work, attitudes, views and useful materials.
+We continue a series of posts called “Compliance Profession: The View from the Inside”.
+These are the interviews with known professionals in the area of corporate ethics and compliance who share interesting aspects of their work, ideas, views and useful materials.

-We hope you took something for yourself from Timur’s experience as we did.
+I hope you took something for yourself from Oleg’s experience as I did.
 If you would like to be our next guest, please reach out through the form on our website or via Facebook and we will get in touch.
 Or feel free to suggest a question bothering you, and we will ask our next guest to share his or her view on this.

 Until next time, and preserve ethics in your actions and decisions.

 Oleg is the Director of the Directorate for Prevention and Counteraction of Corruption , Compliance Officer, and the Advisor to the President of the Biggest State Enterprise Generating Atomic Energy.